Azure Kubernetes Service (AKS) in Production: Lessons from Real Deployments

 AKS can be cheaper due to better resource utilization and auto-scaling.
 However, this assumes you configure it properly (see cost optimization section below).

-1. Resource Limits and Requests Misconfiguration
+1. Resource limits and requests misconfiguration

 Problem: Pods get OOMKilled (Out of Memory Killed) or nodes run out of resources because you didn't set proper limits/requests.